-Gelding
+Gelding Procedures

-Stallions selected for gelding would be between 10-20 years of age and have a body condition score of 4 or above.
-Stallions aged 10 or more would have had adequate time to reproduce and insert their genetic diversity.
-No animals appear distressed, injured, or in failing health or condition would be selected for gelding.
+Stallions and jacks selected for gelding would be between 10-20 years of age and have a body condition score of 4 or above per the Henneke Scale.
+No animals which appear to be distressed, injured, or in failing health or condition would be selected for gelding.
 Stallions would not be gelded within 36 hours of capture.
-The surgery would be performed at either a temporary holding facility at the gather location or at a BLM-managed holding center by a licensed veterinarian using appropriate anesthetic agents and surgical techniques (see Gelding SOPs).
+The surgery would be performed at either a temporary holding facility at the gather location or at a BLM-managed holding center by a licensed veterinarian using appropriate anesthetic agents and surgical techniques (see Gelding SOPs in Appendices).
 Specific anesthetic agents used would be determined by the on-site veterinarian.
-The final decision of which specific animals would be gelded would be based on the professional opinion of the attending veterinarian in consultation with the Authorized Officer.
+The final decision of which specific animals would be gelded would be the Authorized Officer's, guided by the professional opinion of the attending veterinarian.